DE3 Files New Patent For Environmental AI Utilizing Detection and Predictive Algorithms

 The breakthrough is based upon algorithms to determine what, if any residual effect specific applications have on outdoor and indoor living and working spaces.

-TAMPA, FL, USA, May 1, 2023/EINPresswire.com/ -- De3 Inc increases portfolio with both detection and elimination of machine learning applications with new methods for collecting microbes using drones and robots and eliminating environmental hazards with new biosurfactant technology.
+TAMPA, FLORIDA, UNITED STATES, May 1, 2023/EINPresswire.com/ -- De3 Inc increases portfolio with both detection and elimination of machine learning applications with new methods for collecting microbes using drones and robots and eliminating environmental hazards with new biosurfactant technology.

 This new patent filing utilizes real-time detection and predictive algorithms.
 The hardware and software technology is based on predictive machine learning platforms that automate and learn processes to compare before and after collected samples on environmental contaminates using exact mixtures of biosurfactants and additives.
 The breakthrough is based upon algorithms that determine what, if any residual effect specific applications have on outdoor and indoor living and working spaces.